kylematsuda/BialkaliSpectrum.jl/docs/src/man/basics.md

 ```

-These methods all copy the results into a new `DataFrame` to avoid mutating the
+All of these methods copy the results into a new `DataFrame` to avoid mutating the
 original.
-Typically, you'll want to calculate the spectrum once initially with
+Typically, you'll want to calculate the spectrum first with
-all of the levels you need (including for the dipole moments, etc. to converge).
+all of the levels you need (including for the dipole moments, etc. to converge),
-Then, before further using the data, you can use these methods to filter the
-states you want into a new `DataFrame`.
+then use these methods to filter the states you actually care about into a new `DataFrame`.

 !!! tip "Use DataFrames.jl"

     For more general transformations on `DataFrame`s, see the docs at
     [`DataFrames.jl`](https://dataframes.juliadata.org/stable/).
-    Here are a few methods from `DataFrames.jl` that I found especially useful
+    Here are a few methods from `DataFrames.jl` that I've found especially useful:
-    when writing `BialkaliSpectrum`:

     - [`filter`](https://dataframes.juliadata.org/stable/lib/functions/#Base.filter):
-        retain only the rows that match some predicate.
+        keep only the rows that match some predicate.
     - [`select`](https://dataframes.juliadata.org/stable/lib/functions/#DataFrames.select):
-        retain only some of the columns of the `DataFrame`.
+        keep only some of the columns of the `DataFrame`.
     - [`transform`](https://dataframes.juliadata.org/stable/lib/functions/#DataFrames.transform):
         apply a function to the values in a column
     - [`sort`](https://dataframes.juliadata.org/stable/lib/functions/#Base.sort):